Global City Importance Model

 C-rated are the cities most likely to move into lower tiers in future ratings.

-Arguably the most subjective part of the GCIM are the weightings used—so a few words about these.
+Arguably the most subjective part of the GCIM is how the model weights are applied—so a few words about these.

 For the purposes of the model, economic impact and international geopolitical influence are the two highest weighted factors in determining a city’s importance.